Derrick Sharp

-Derrick Lanorris Sharp (דריק שארפ; born October 5, 1971) is an American-Israeli retired professional basketball player and coach.
+Derrick Lanorris Sharp (דריק שארפ; born October 5, 1971) is an American-Israeli former professional basketball player.
 At a height of 1.85 m tall, he played at the point guard and shooting guard positions.

 He played with the Maccabi Tel Aviv basketball club for 15 years, spending part of the time as the team's captain, and also later served as the team's assistant coach under David Blatt.
 With Maccabi, he won a record 29 club titles.
 In July 2011, Sharp retired from playing professional basketball.
 After he retired from playing, he remained with Maccabi Tel Aviv, working as an assistant coach with the club, until August 2013.

 High school

 Sharp, who was born in Orlando, Florida, attended Evans High School, in Orlando.
 At Evans High, he played high school basketball.

 College career

 After high school, Sharp played college basketball at Brevard Community College, from 1989 to 1991.
 He then played college basketball at the University of South Florida, where he played with the South Florida Bulls, from 1991 to 1993.